 The Philadelphia region has been battling the coronavirus since early March, when the first COVID-19 cases were reported in the area.

 Coronavirus symptoms include fever, cough and shortness of breath.
 They also include fatigue, muscle aches, headache, loss of taste or smell, sore throat, runny nose, nausea and diarrhea.
 The incubation period is 2-14 days.

 Pennsylvania announced its first two coronavirus cases, including one in Delaware County, on Friday, March 6.

 Philadelphia followed four days later.
 The news prompted the cancellation of the St. Patrick's Day parade.
 City and state officials steadily increased mitigation efforts and restrictions until all non-life-sustaining businesses were closed and the entire state was under a stay-at-home order.

 Pennsylvania began easing restrictions in 24 counties in the northwest and north-central portions of the state on Friday, May 8.
-At this point, all 67 counties have advanced to the green phases of the state's reopening plan, with Philadelphia in a modified version.
-But a lot happened in the weeks beforehand.
+By mid-summer, all 67 counties have advanced to the green phases of the state's reopening plan, with Philadelphia in a modified version.

 Bucks County announced its first cases on Tuesday, March 10.